raygun101/MarkupKit/README.md

 [![Discussion](https://badges.gitter.im/gk-brown/MarkupKit.svg)](https://gitter.im/MarkupKit/Lobby)

 # Introduction
 MarkupKit is an open-source framework for simplifying development of native iOS and tvOS applications.
-It allows developers to construct user interfaces declaratively using a human-readable, HTML-like markup language, rather than visually using Interface Builder or programmatically in code.
+It allows developers to construct user interfaces declaratively using a human-readable, HTML-like markup language, and can in most cases be used as a drop-in replacement for XIB files or storyboards.

 For example, the following markup creates an instance of `UILabel` and sets the value of its `text` property to "Hello, World!":